Back to Blog

 JoyfulWords now supports MCP.
-It can provide a stable MCP endpoint for AI agents such as Claude Code and Codex: https://api.joyword.link/mcp.
-In practice, you only need to send that endpoint to your AI agent and ask it to install the service for you.
+It provides a stable HTTP MCP Server endpoint for AI agents such as Claude Code and Codex: https://api.joyword.link/mcp.
+In practice, you can send that endpoint to your AI agent and ask it to install the service for you.

 So why would an article editor connect to an AI agent in the first place?
 If an AI agent could generate a perfect article on its own, the editor itself would no longer be necessary.
 But the reality is different.
 Many things cannot be fully explained in a single prompt.
 Sometimes the problem is not that AI is not smart enough.
 It is that we only discover the details of what we really want to say while we are writing.